fwartner/n8n-lexware-office/REPOSITORY_CLEANUP_SUMMARY.md

 - **TypeScript compilation**: All TypeScript files compile to JavaScript
 - **Asset copying**: SVG icons and necessary assets are copied to dist folder
 - **Clean dist folder**: Only compiled JavaScript files and necessary assets
+- **Flattened directory structure**: All package files are now at root level for maximum accessibility

 ### 2. Build System
 - **TypeScript configuration**: Proper tsconfig.json with correct include/exclude